FrenzyExists/nvim/README.md

 The terminal configuration that I use on every machine, including the following:

+> Changing themes can be done by changing which file ./themes/theme.vim points to
+> at the moment options include Gruvbox, Nord and Soil

 - Neovim
   * TMUX Integration
   * which key